IntelliTect/Documentation/Trellis/Admin-Pages.md

  ## Recurring Snapshots
  Recurring snapshots are used to automatically take a snapshot of a database daily.
 To schedule recurring snapshots,navigate to the bottom of the database admin page and select `Schedule Recurring Snapshots` and you will be prompted for whats called a "Cron String".
  * The format of the Cron String is always `0 <minute> <hour> * *` where hour and minute make up the daily time to take the snapshot.
 Eg `0 30 11 * *` would setup the snapshot to be taken at 11:30 every day.
- * Its a good idea to check the [Hangfire](#Hangfire) page to ensure the recurring snapshot is setup.
+ * After the job is scheduled look at the [Hangfire](#Hangfire) page to ensure the recurring snapshot is setup and manage it.

 # Schema Table Selector